WBSemple/faraday/README.md

 Faraday 1.x is dependent on v1 of the AWS Java SDK which will reach end-of-support on 2025-12-31.
 Consider the following breaking changes when upgrading:

  * The whole API has moved to the `faraday2` namespace
+ * Client configuration/credentials must be replaced with config suitable for the underlying aws-api (see [connecting](#connecting))
  * Any handling of exceptions from the v1 SDK must be replaced with new v2 equivalents (e.g. `com.amazonaws.services.dynamodbv2.model.ConditionalCheckFailedException` -> `software.amazon.awssdk.services.dynamodb.model.ConditionalCheckFailedException`), though use of `taoensso.faraday/ex` can simply be replaced with `taoensso.faraday2/ex`
- * The `:protocol` client setting is [no longer supported](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/client-configuration.html#client-config-other-diffs) and should be specified in the scheme of `:endpoint-override`.
+ * The `:protocol` setting is [no longer supported](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/client-configuration.html#client-config-other-diffs) and should be specified in the scheme of `:endpoint-override`.
 It is still used, however, when proxying a connection with `:proxy-host` and `:proxy-port`
  * Clojure 1.9 is no longer supported as it fails to invoke static methods of interfaces

 ## Development